zk-lover/zk-sok/plonky2/README.md

 # plonky2

+Plonky2 is an optimized version of Plonk, a common general-purpose zero-knowledge proof protocol, and aims to achieve higher performance than traditional ZKP systems (such as zk-SNARKs and zk-STARKs) through deep optimization of mathematics and implementation.
+It is able to generate and verify proofs very quickly, especially suitable for scenarios that require low latency and high throughput.
+Plonky2 uses FRI as a core building block and is able to generate SNARK proofs with very small proof size and verification overhead.

+plonky2 provides a set of powerful and modular gadgets for building zero-knowledge proof circuits.
+These gadgets simplify common cryptographic and arithmetic operations, making it easier for developers to build efficient circuits for real-world applications.
+Key gadgets include support for arithmetic operations, polynomial operations, lookup tables, range checking, and hash functions, among others.

+Next we show how to build Docker to run our sample program based on the plonky2 library.

 ## Docker setup

 Create a Docker image.
 This will take a few minutes.
 You only have to do